Deanna Raybourn, a historical novelist, says:

 As I started thinking about who to include in my list, I came up against some categories that were initially confusing.
 What’s the difference between an adventurer, an explorer, and a traveler?
 As I researched the terms, I found they were fairly synonymous, with some overlap, so these are my definitions for the purpose of this study.

 Traveler we can easily define; it’s someone who makes a journey, typically abroad, out of their own country.
-All the women in this series have taken a trip outside their own country.
+All the women in this series have taken a trip outside their own country or outside the bounds of the civilized part of the country.
 You could say we’re all travelers, taking trips of the body and of the mind.
-But that’s too broad a definition for my purposes.
+But that’s too broad a definition for my purpose.

 Explorer also seems on the surface to be fairly easy to define.
 An explorer is someone who travels for the purpose of discovery.
 Explorers can include those who explore by traveling (mountain climbers, for example) or those who explore the world of science.